 Sec.
-96. Implementation of Nationally Funded Projects.
+93. Implementation of Nationally Funded Projects.
 Pursuant to Section 17(c) of R.A.
 No. 7160, the national government agencies, such as DPWH, DA, NIA, DOH, DSWD, DepEd, DENR, DILG, and DOTr, may designate LGUs as implementing agencies for public works and infrastructure projects and other programs, services and facilities, including the construction of local roads and facilities appropriated in this Act, subject to the following:

-- (a) The LGU has the capability to implement the foregoing by administration or contract and in accordance with the design, plan, specifications, and such other standards and policies of the National Government; - (b) The LGU-recipient of nationally funded public works and infrastructure projects and other programs, services and facilities shall commit to fund the cost of maintenance and repairs thereof; and - (c) The amounts appropriated for the nationally funded projects to be implemented by LGUs shall be released during the fiscal year to be deposited in a trust fund and shall be made available for disbursement for the purpose specified until December 31, 2024.
+- (a) The LGU has the capability to implement the foregoing by administration or contract and in accordance with the design, plan, specifications, and such other standards and policies of the National Government; - (b) The LGU-recipient of nationally funded public works and infrastructure projects and other programs, services and facilities shall commit to fund the cost of maintenance and repairs thereof; and - (c) The amounts appropriated for the nationally funded projects to be implemented by LGUs shall be released during the fiscal year to be deposited in a trust fund and shall be made available for disbursement for the purpose specified until December 31, 2026.

-After the end of validity period, any unreleased appropriations shall lapse, while undisbursed funds shall revert to the unappropriated surplus of the General Fund in accordance with Section 28, Chapter 4, Book VI of E.O.
-No. 292.
+After the end of validity period, all unreleased appropriations, unobligated allotments, and obligated allotments for goods/services/projects not yet delivered, rendered, or completed, and accepted shall revert to the unappropriated surplus of the General Fund in accordance with Section 28, Chapter 4, Book VI of E.O.
+No. 292 and shall not thereafter be available for expenditure except by subsequent legislative enactment.